pavithraes/pydata-project-logos/README.md

-# PyData Logos 🐍
+# PyData Project Logos 🐍

 A curated list of logo locations for Python Data Science and Scientific Python libraries.
 Several locations also include brand guidelines, please make sure to follow them while using the projects' logos.

-This list points to location because logos can have trademarks and the file or guidelines can change over time.
+This list points to locations because logos can have trademarks and the files or usage guidelines can change over time.

 ## Logo locations 🔗